polarization techniques

 Lambda/4 plate

-When the orthogonal electric field components are equivalent, a phase shift in one component results in circularly polarized light, as shown in part C of FIG. Retarders that cause this shift are referred to as "Lamda/4 plate".
-They have the unique property of converting elliptically polarized light to linearly polarized light or converting linearly polarized light to circularly polarized light when the fast axis of the quarter-wave plate is 45° to the incident plane of polarization.
-This is done using birefringent uniaxial materials with two different indices of refraction.
-Light polarized along the direction of smaller index travels faster and hence this axis is called the fast axis.
+If the orthogonal electric field components are equivalent, a phase shift in one component results in circularly polarized light, as shown in part C of Figure 1.
+Retarders that cause this shift are called “lamda/4 plates”.
+They have the unique property of converting elliptically polarized light into linearly polarized light or converting linearly polarized light into circularly polarized light when the fast axis of the quarter wave plate is 45° to the incident plane of polarization.
+This is done using birefringent, uniaxial materials with two different refractive indices.
+Light polarized along the direction with the smaller index travels faster and therefore this axis is called the fast axis.
 The other axis is the slow axis.

-The alignment of lambda/4 plates is achieved using a linear polarizer and mirror as shown in FIG. Using a polarizing beam splitter, vertically polarized light is directed through an Lmada/4 plate onto a mirror.
-When the angle between the fast axis of the quarter-wave plate and the plane of polarization is 45°, the reflected light has a polarization that is 90° to the polarization of the original source.
-This maximizes the light at B and minimizes the light at reference point A as shown in Figure 2.
+Alignment of Lamda/4 plates is achieved using a linear polarizer and a mirror as shown in Figure 2.
+Using a polarization beam splitter, vertically polarized light is directed through an Lmada/4 plate onto a mirror.
+If the angle between the fast axis of the quarter-wave plate and the plane of polarization is 45°, the reflected light has a polarization that is 90° to the polarization of the original source.
+This maximizes the light at B and minimizes the light at reference point A, as shown in Figure 2.

 Figure 2: A quarter-wave alignment technique